what is igaming

 E-Sports Betting and Video Games

-E-sports gambling is one of the latest trends, and there are more options to gamble on video games than ever before.
+E-sports betting is one of the latest trends, and there are more options to bet on video games than ever before.
 Once reserved for young gamblers, e-sports betting gained traction during the pandemic, and its popularity has taken off ever since.
 As technology continues to improve, better graphics, animation, design, and gameplay will further boost the popularity of video games, which in turn will make e-sports betting a more competitive experience.

 4